The 2024 Stengl-Wyer Scholars application cycle is now open!

 - receive career mentorship.

 Scholars are expected to be independent and propose their own research project.
-The project start date at UT should be between August 1 and September 30 of the year one is applying for.
-Applicants should identify one or more faculty members from UT’s College of Natural Sciences (CNS) who will provide laboratory space and serve as mentor.
+The project start date at UT should be between June 1, 2024 and September 30, 2024.
+Applicants should identify one or more faculty members from UT’s College of Natural Sciences (CNS) who will serve as a mentor as well as provide laboratory space to the Scholar.
 Scholars will be encouraged to interact broadly and collaborate with other faculty, postdocs and graduate students at UT.
-Recipients receive ~$70,000 annual salary plus UT benefits; $10,000 annual allowance for research and travel expenses and up to $3,000 towards relocation expenses.
+2024 Scholar recipients will receive the following:

 CNS particularly encourages applications from individuals within populations traditionally underrepresented in our disciplines.
 Our goal is to provide all Scholars with an inclusive and supportive environment in which they may realize their intellectual potential.